-All of this is done in place, so that instead of making copies of subarrays being sorted, the quickSort(a, i, n, c) method only sorts the subarray a[i],...,a[i+n-1].
-Initially, this method is invoked with the arguments quickSort(a, 0, a.length, c).
+All of this is done in place, so that instead of making copies of subarrays being sorted, the quick_sort(a,i,n,c) method only sorts the subarray a[i],...,a[i+n-1].
+Initially, this method is invoked with the arguments quick_sort(a,0,length(a),c).